MCP Server

 }'

-Workflow tools usually expose MCP connection fields in a UI rather than a code-first SDK.
+Workflow platforms usually expose MCP connection fields in a UI rather than a code-first SDK.
 Mailrith's remote server fits those clients directly with a streamable HTTP URL and a Bearer token.

 Transport: Streamable HTTP